On LSU’s campus, women learn how to protect themselves in Rape Aggression Defense program

 But there’s been an uptick in interest recently given the #MeToo movement and some incidents on LSU’s campus, as reflected by the close to 40 women who participated Saturday as part of the program’s three days of lectures, physical drills and simulations.

-Olympic gold medalist and sexual abuse survivor Aly Raisman encouraged other survivors Wednesday to be brave and to seek help as she visited L…

-LSUPD Lieutenant Jeffrey Lemoine said this weekend’s class is one of the largest the program has hosted in recent memory.
+LSUPD Lt.
+Jeffrey Lemoine said the weekend class was one of the largest the program has hosted in recent memory.
 He has been training women in the self-defense program for 16 years.

 “Now, especially with the #MeToo movement, there’s a lot more emphasis on defending yourself from sexual assault and any sexual misappropriation,” said Lemoine.